 Mahsuda Snaith has triumphed over many forms of adversity including having undiagnosed dyslexia until her early twenties to find her uniquely warm and original voice as a writer.
 Mahsuda has a special interest and knowledge of folklore and fairy tales, is an expert storyteller and is keen to help present voices from all backgrounds.
 If you're writing contemporary upmarket women's fiction, literary fiction, domestic saga or a coming of age story, you'll find Mahsuda a wonderful and inspiring tutor.

 Ten years ago, two girls’ lives changed forever.
 Now one of them is ready to tell their story.

 Why, all those years ago, when two girls pulled on their raincoats and wellies and headed out into the woods but only one of them returned.

 Molly has lived on the streets for nearly a decade.
 She has close friends but spends most of her nights sleeping rough in dangerous places.
 So when a new acquaintance invites her on a journey across the country, she decides to go along.
 He is searching for treasure while she is searching for hope.

-Sign up to receive our weekly blog with advice for writers to your inbox.
+Sign up to receive our weekly blog to your inbox.